John Tarrant Introduces 8 Different Koan Types

 Audio: The Interwoven Journey with Tess Beasley at Spring Sesshin 2021

 Tess Beasley invites our voices into the room, acknowledging the interwoven yet not-interwoven vessel of sesshin.
 We are each a unique presence, yet it is when personal identity and ambition recede that feeling and empathy emerge.
-As recorded April 11, 2021 in the PZI Digital Temple.
+As recorded April 11, 2021.

 8. Intimacy & Immersion Koans